 How much will it cost: Starts at $1,800 – $8,000.
 Tested at $6,710

 Why we picked the Alienware Area 51:

 Alienware’s Area 51 has always been a striking gaming PC and the latest R5 iteration is no different.
-With a hefty, but uniquely angled and styled chassis, the new version packs up to dual GTX 1080 graphics alongside Intel CPUs and memory options which will leave no gamer wanting.
+With a hefty, but uniquely angled and styled chassis, the new version packs up to dual GTX 2080 Ti graphics alongside last-generation Intel CPUs and memory options, which although not cutting edge, will leave no gamer wanting.

 You have to pay through the nose for such a quality machine, but if you want a futureproofed gaming desktop with plenty of power today, there’s little better than the latest Alienware Area 51.

 Check out our list of the best gaming laptops for more options.